verge-io/docs/docs/product-guide/generic-pcipass.md

 2. The VM will need a **restart** in order to attach the device.
 From the VM dashboard, click the *Restart* link on the message that appears at the top of the dashboard, or click **Restart** on the left menu.
 3. Install any required client **NIC drivers**.
 Required driver(s) will vary depending on specific SR-IOV NIC make/model and guest operating system; consult hardware vendor documentation.

+## Passthrough a PCI Device to a Tenant

+PCI devices can be passed to a tenant for the tenant to pass to its own VMs.
+When you pass through PCI devices to the tenant, a new resource group is created within the tenant.

+!!! note "When devices are shared to a tenant, they are thick provisioned (i.e. the tenant then owns the devices, so they cannot be assigned to other VMs or tenants even when not in use.)"

+1. Navigate to the desired **tenant dashboard** (Main Dashboard -> Tenants -> Tenants -> double-click the tenant within the list.)
+2. Click **Nodes** on the left menu.
+3. **Double-click one of the tenant nodes**.
+4. Click **Devices** on the left menu.
+5. Click **New** on the left menu.
+6. Enter a **Name** or leave blank to allow the system to auto-create a name; this name will be used for the resource group created in the tenant.
+7. **Type**: set to ***SR-IOV NIC***.
+8. **Description**: provides a place to store additional administrative information about the device pool.\
+9. **Count**: number of virtual function NICs to pass into the tenant resource group.
+10. A specific **MAC Address** can be entered or leave blank to allow the system to auto-generate a MAC Address (It is recommended to leave this field blank, allowing unique, system-generated MAC addresses to avoid inadvertently introducing duplicate MAC addresses within the same network.)
+11. When fields are completed, click **Submit** to finish passing to the tenant.
+12. The device(s) will now be available as a resource group to attach to tenant VMs.
+Follow [**VM/Guest Configuration**](vm/guest-configuration) instructions above.
+In order to use the passthrough device, the VM must run on the tenant node where the device is attached.